Water, electricity and gas in Mauritius

 You have several options to pay your CWA bill:

-If you're not knowledgeable in plumbing, leave the installation of your tank and/or water pump to a professional.
+If you're not knowledgeable in plumbing, hire a professional for the installation of your tank and/or water pump.

 Connecting or reconnecting to the water service

-Fill out this form, then go to the nearest CWA office with the following documents:
+For a first-time connection to the water service, fill out this form and go to the nearest CWA office with the following documents:

 Useful link: